SFDO-Tooling/CumulusCI/docs/cli.rst

 * The syntax for the option (``-o option_name value``).
 * If the options is required or optional.
-* A description of each option.
+* A description of what the option does.

 Example output looks like this: